cnizzardini/cakephp-swagger-bake/README.md

 #### Using Your Own SwaggerUI

 You may use your own swagger install in lieu of the version that comes with SwaggerBake.
-Simply don't add a custom route as indicated in step 3 of Basic Usage.
-In this case just reference the generated swagger.json with your own Swagger UI install.
+Simply don't add a custom route as indicated in the installation steps.
+In this case just reference the generated swagger.json within your userland Swagger UI install.

 #### Using Your Own Controller